blfcweb/biggestlittlefc.github.io/events/meet-n-greets.md

 ## What is a Meet 'n Greet?

-Meet 'n greets are attendee-hosted gatherings of common interests designed to foster social interaction and get like-minded furs together meeting new friends chatting about their  and  with common interests.
+Meet 'n greets are attendee-hosted gatherings of common interests designed to foster social interaction and get like-minded furs together to meet new friends and chat about their interests.

 </div>
 </div>